romkatv/powerlevel10k/README.md

 being upstreamed.
 There are 3 independent optimizations and it's not yet clear whether all of them will make it but there is a good chance they will.

+Fix to a [bug in zsh](https://www.zsh.org/mla/workers//2019/msg00204.html) that affects all async themes might get upstreamed.

 ### Is there an AUR package for Powerlevel10k?

 Yes, [zsh-theme-powerlevel10k-git](https://aur.archlinux.org/packages/zsh-theme-powerlevel10k-git/).